Is Online Right for Me?

 Online courses can be a good option for you if you need flexibility due to job, family, or other responsibilities.
 They can also just be an alternative way to learn if you find that face-to-face time with an instructor isn’t as good a match as you thought it would be.
 Online Learning is offered in two formats: Internet (I) and Hybrid (Y):

-Internet courses take place entirely online and require no face-to-face time in a physical classroom.
-They are a good match for students who have strong time management skills and are self-motivated.
+Internet courses take place entirely online (a proctored test onsite may be required depending on program) They are a good match for students who have strong time management skills and are self-motivated.
 Internet courses are designated by an I in the class’s course code.
 Examples: ENG111-I1, PSY151-I2, HIS121-I3S.

-Hybrid courses are a mixture of online and face-to-face time and can be a good match for students who know they need guidance in the form of regular class meeting.
+Hybrid courses are a mixture of online and face-to-face time in a classroom and can be a good match for students who know they need guidance in the form of regular class meeting.
 Examples: ENG095-DY1, ART111-NY1, SPA111-DYE1.